 Network downtime can come from human error, such as an employee clicking or downloading malicious files over email or social media.
 Managers should enforce security assessments that help employees notice the characteristics of a scam or a malicious email.
 For example, your employee might be unaware of CEO Fraud.
 So, they get an email with the CEO’s email address and make the wire transfer that he or she wanted them to do for as much money as stated in the email.
 Then, hackers pick up the transferred funds from an offshore account, preventing you from ever getting your money back.
 By using security tests, employers can feel secure knowing their employees are preventing downtime costs because they know about scams such as this one.

 5. Testing Backups

-Backups during a disaster; however, they can be unhelpful if they do not make copies of data.
-Most firms put heavy emphasis on their backups for unplanned incidents, however, this can create problems if the backup was not working properly and the company is unaware because they never completed testing.
+Backups are critical to the survival of your organization when disaster strikes.
+Many organizations are not testing their backups to confirm their integrity.
+How often should you test your backups?
+It depends on how valuable your data is.
+If the organization can not survive to lose a day of data, you probably need to test your backups daily.
+If you are not regularly testing your backups, you may be in for an unpleasant surprise when you need your backups the most.
 For example, if Ransomware infects the network during tax season, but the backups did not work, then this could be a crisis.
 Not only will your organization lose more money from extended downtime, but essentially they will lose the money spent to keep the backups.
 Therefore, frequently testing your backups is a must when trying to avoid long periods of downtime.

 When tax season rolls around, the last thing your accounting firm will want is network downtime.
 Therefore, your firm should enforce these five tips before the busyness of tax season stops you from thinking about anything else.
-For more information about ways to avoid network downtime during tax season, contact Total Computer Solutions at 336.632.0860.Network Downtime (CPAs) Infographic
+For more information about ways to avoid network downtime during tax season, contact Total Computer Solutions at 336.804.8449.